vardaro/pivotrade/docs/indicators.md

 ## About

-Pivotrade only supports a handful of classic Technical Analysis indicators, however these are the one I personally find most useful when creating trading algorithms, `VWAP` in particular.
+Pivotrade only supports a handful of classic Technical Analysis indicators, however these are the one I personally find most useful when creating trading algorithms.
+I do intend add pivot points in the future, as I use them alot, hence the name.

 When including an indicator in your strategy, a property in the `indicators` object parameter will be created, and contain the latest value of that indicator for that candlestick.

 It's important to note, if the indicator has not seen enough price data to compute its first value, it will return `0.0`.
-For example, the `Stochastic` oscilator requires 14 periods of price data before computing its initial value, therefore the first 13 periods `Stochastic` will be `0.0`.
+For example, the `Stochastic` oscilator requires 14 periods of price data before computing its initial value, therefore the first 13 periods `Stochastic` will be `0.0`, and the first 2 periods of the Stochastics 3-tick smoothing line will be `0.0`.
+In hindsight, this was a pretty poor design decision, as some indicators can return 0 in very extreme markets, the RSI, for example.
+In the future I intend to replace the initial values for indicators to something like `undefined`.

 ## Reference